dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 The green checkmark means the dbt builds and tests were successful.
 Clicking on the dbt Cloud section navigates you to the relevant CI run in dbt Cloud.
 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Enabling-CI/ADO CI Check.png" title="Azure DevOps pull request"/>

-## Configuring a dbt Cloud CI job
+## Configuring a Slim CI job

-Setting up a CI job is very similiar to setting up a normal production job that runs on a schedule; however, a CI job has some notable differences.
+Slim CI offers an alternative to running and testing all models in your project, which costs time (and money) and feels especially painful if your pull request only proposes changes to a handful of models.
+Slim CI enables you to run modified models so you can focus on testing those changes.

-There are a few components that define a Slim CI job.
+These components distinguish a Slim CI job:

-- The Slim CI job must defer to a production job.
+- Must defer to a production job.
-- The Slim CI job commands need to have a `state:modified+` selector to build only new or changed models and their downstream dependents.
+- Commands need to have a `state:modified+` selector to build only new or changed models and their downstream dependents.
 Importantly, state comparison can only happen when there is a deferred job selected to compare state to.
+For more information, refer to [Defferral and state comparision](#deferral-and-state-comparison)
-- The Slim CI job must be triggered by pull request.
+- Must be triggered by pull request.

-#### Deferral and State Comparison
+### Deferral and state comparison

-When creating a job in dbt Cloud, you can set your execution settings to defer to a previous run state.
-Use the dropdown menu to select which _production_ job you want to defer to.
+When creating a job in dbt Cloud, you can configure your Execution settings to defer to a previous run state.
+Using the dropdown menu to select which _production_ job you want to defer to.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/ci-deferral.png" title="Jobs that run
 on pull requests can select another job from the same project for deferral and comparison"/>